gravitational/teleport/rfd/0105-headless-authentication.md

 To ensure the requesting client is the only client that can use resulting headless certificates, we will use the PKCE-like flow common to all Teleport login flows.
 The client provides their public key in the login request, and the server issues certificates for the client's public key.
 If the client does not have access to the corresponding client private key, they cannot use the certificates.

 Note: The server can also encrypt the certificates with the client's public key.
-Since we don't currently do this for other login endpoints, we will omit this from the initial design.
+Since we don't currently do this for other login endpoints, we will omit this from this design.

-Additionally, headless login will be handled by the Teleport Proxy endpoint - `/webapi/login/headless`.
-In this endpoint, the Proxy will make multiple Auth server API requests to initiate headless authentication and receive certificates.
-To prevent attackers from hijacking a headless auth request directly from the Auth server, The Proxy will generate a token for the auth request and pass the token in the initial headless auth request creation.
-The Auth server will keep this token a secret and authorize the latter API requests using this token.

 ##### Conclusion